-A4 Games is a web site for anyone who wishes to freely download and print digital versions of ancient board games that I have produced for this site so that they can be printed on A4 paper, which is the standard paper size for most printers.
+A4 Games is a web site for anyone who wishes to freely download and print ancient board games to play.
+I have produced the vector graphics for this site so that they can be printed on A4 paper, which is the standard paper size for most printers.

 The Games List page has a full range of games.
 (A pdf link for each game with instructions, layout and route of play, along with printable counters and spinner dice, can be found at the top of each game page.
 Right click on the link for the pop-up menu to save the file to your desktop.
 Alternatively, left click the link to open from the site.There is also a pdf page with pdf’s of just the game boards and pieces permitting a larger print to be made from a print shop.

-The text for the game pdf’s are in English.
-However, I have included a page-link below the introductory text on each game page.
-These page-links are for the Rules, Route and Layouts of the games that are in the pdf’s.
-This does means that one can use Google translate to read the Rules in another language other than English directly from the page.
-One can then just print off the games and pieces from the pdf for that game, which can be obtained from the link at the top of the game page.
+The pdf text for each game is in English.
+However, I have included a page-link below the introductory text on each game page; these page-links are pages that replicate the rules, route and layouts of the games that appear in each game’s pdf.
+This does means that one can use Google Translate to read the rules in another language other than English directly from the page.
+One can then just print off the game and pieces from the pdf for that game, which can be obtained from the link at the top of the game page.

 A4 Games is a site for both adults and children.
 Playing the games will probable appear more interesting if one uses their initiative and endeavour to find everyday objects to use as playing pieces and forms of dice.
 See Dice, Pieces and Boards page.

-The exact rules of play for certain games are un-known: these games can be played in various ways based on information put forth by historians.
+The exact rules of play for certain games are un-known; however, these games can be played in various ways based on information put forth by historians.
 The rules and routes in the pdf’s on this site are the ones I prefer to play, but you can ‘internet search’ for different versions.
 Better still, make your own rules and routes of play.
 Simply put, just have fun.

 With the exception of the vector graphics and certain text by myself, I have had to incorporate on this site pictures and text from the internet.
 Nothing on this site is being used to make money and is completely free for all to use.
 To those whose pictures and text appear on this site, I would personally like to say: ‘thank you’.
 If there are any problems, please contact A4 Games at firstname.lastname@example.org